matrix-org/matrix-appservice-slack/README.md

 ### Recommended

-1. add a custom app to your slack team/workspace by visiting https://api.slack.com/apps and clicking on `Create New App`.
+1. Add a custom app to your slack team/workspace by visiting https://api.slack.com/apps and clicking on `Create New App`.

 2. Name the app & select the team/workspace this app will belong to.